Unirep/Unirep/packages/docs/docs/contracts-api/iverifier-sol.md

 title: IVerifier
 ---

-This is an interface for a generic zk proof verifier.
+This is an interface for a generic zk verifier helper.
 This is the interface UniRep uses for the verifiers stored as contract variables.

 ## verifyProof